 Knowledge transfer for Activities 1 - 6

 Knowledge transfer is an essential piece of the research puzzle that brings together knowledge, innovation and products from applied research.
 Agriculture presents a unique challenge for knowledge transfer (KT) efforts with such a great diversity of industry organizations, producers and policymakers.
-To move agricultural safety practices and applications forward it is essential for the transfer of this knowledge from research into practice in order to develop new processes and ways of thinking.
-There is an existing gap in research-to-practice knowledge transmission that knowledge transfer efforts will aid in bridging in Canadian agricultural health and safety.
+To move agricultural safety practices and applications forward it is essential for the transfer of this knowledge from research into practise in order to develop new processes and ways of thinking.
+There is an existing gap in research-to-practice that knowledge transfer efforts will aid in bridging in the field of agricultural health and safety in Canada.